 Why Does Direct SATA Connection Fail on Encrypted WD My Passport Drives?

 Direct SATA connection fails on WD My Passport drives because every byte on the platters is encrypted with AES-256 through the USB bridge chip.
-Removing the drive from its enclosure and connecting it to a SATA port produces encrypted gibberish, not readable files, because the decryption key lives on the bridge board.
+The decryption key (DEK) is stored in a flash chip on the bridge PCB.
+Removing the drive produces encrypted gibberish.

 Every WD My Passport and My Book manufactured since 2011 uses hardware AES-256 encryption through the USB bridge chip.
 This encryption is always active, even if you never set a password.
 The bridge chip generates a Data Encryption Key (DEK) stored in a flash chip on the bridge PCB.